TJEgbert/GameDatabase/README.md

+Update
+Now there's the option to not use the API and just use it as a self-generated database.
+You can also put you client info in later through the settings menu.
+If for some reason as well if you want to remove your client info totally you can as well.

+Original

 Have you ever wanted to keep track of your game collection in an easy-to-use program that also allows you to search it easily?
 This is the program for you!
 As you keep entering more games the search features keep increasing as well.
 You also have a record where you can update the order you want to play the games.
 This program uses IGDB API to make it easier for you to enter games into your database.
 Also, your personal database is all stored locally on your machine.

 Set up